horseyhorsey/RageMpResources/src/XpLevel/ReadMe.md

 - <!--    When this is used in a gamemode you might want to switch this off and call InitPlayer-->

 		<setting name="on_connected" value="true"
-				 description="Time of day to start" />
+				 description="InitPlayer when player connects" />

 ### <span style="color:orangered">Exported Functions</span>